 The purpose of this document is to provide guidance that must be implemented during the execution of the Community Energy and Water Resilience Installations Program (CEWRI Program or Program).
-This document should help Applicants, Program Managers, and Installers/Contractors with an understanding of the policies and procedures that must be used during the life and closing phase of the Program.
+This document should help Applicants, Program Managers and Installers/Contractors with an understanding of the policies and procedures that must be used during the life and closing phase of the Program.
 A detailed description of the CEWRI Program is included in the Action Plan.
-The current Action Plan is available in English and Spanish at https://www.cdbg-dr.pr.gov/plan-de-accion/.
+The current Action Plan is available in English and Spanish at https://recuperacion.pr.gov/en/action-plans/action-plan-cdbg-dr/.

-The CEWRI Program will provide single-family homeowners with energy and water efficiency improvements to promote resilience with the installation of photovoltaic (PV) systems with battery backup for critical loads and water storage systems to promote resilience.
-The CEWRI Program intends to work with and complement the Home Repair Reconstruction or Relocation (R3) Program (R3).
+The CEWRI Program will provide single-family homeowners with the installation of photovoltaic (PV) systems with battery backup for critical loads and water storage systems to promote resilience.
+The CEWRI Program intends to work with and complement the Home Repair Reconstruction or Relocation (R3) Program.